BitBagCommerce/BitBagBible/README.md

       - Package installation process
       - How to run the application (set of commands/steps needed to do it)
       - Information of needed tools, including their versions

+## Static analysis tools

+1. Always use [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard) for code cleanup.
+    Also use PHPStan on level 8 wherever it's possible.
+It's included in [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard).
+    Both ECS and PHPStan should be included in the CI process.

 ## Symfony / Sylius / Frameworks